Wedding Invitation Etiquette

 Saturday, the eighth of June

-two thousand and five
+two thousand and eighteen

 at six o'clock in the evening